 Once children’s phonetic knowledge begins to be mastered, they transition to focusing on enhancing their fluency.
 This enables them to access, achieve and enjoy the novel study approach throughout Key Stage 2.

 The Key Stage 2 National Curriculum for Reading is addressed primarily through a novel study approach.
-This consists of 30 minute sessions dedicated to reading and comprehending specifically chosen novels.
-This fosters a deeper love of reading and is typified by class discussion, debate and modelling of unfamiliar vocabulary.
+This consists of 45 minute sessions dedicated to reading and comprehending specifically chosen novels as well as developing vocabulary.
+Our approach fosters a deeper love of reading and is typified by fluency, extended and close reading alongside class discussion, debate and modelling of unfamiliar vocabulary.
 For the small number of children who do not reach our early reading goal or begin falling behind reading age-appropriate texts fluently, regular class based fluency intervention occurs.

 Hearing a high quality book read aloud is the right of every child in our school.
 By reading aloud, our children hear the enthusiasm and prosody of an experienced reader, their teacher.
 They are awakened to a vast array of vocabulary, characters, contexts and plots beyond their own reading.
 We highly encourage our parents to continue reading aloud to their children whatever their age.
 To facilitate this, we have class libraries in our Early Years and Key Stage 1, a regularly used library in Key Stage 2 and suggested high quality books on our website for each age range.